kyverno/website/content/en/blog/general/new-kyverno-blog/index.md

 date: 2022-07-08
 title: "New Kyverno Blog"
 linkTitle: "New Kyverno Blog"
-description: "Announcing a new blog for the Kyverno site."
+description: "Announcing the new Kyverno blog."
 ---

 ![kyverno](kyverno.png)